TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Examples.rst

 .. include:: /Images/Rst/InlineFalInline1.rst.txt

-Inline-type fields are massively used by the TYPO3 Core in the :doc:`File Abstraction Layer (FAL) <t3fal:Index>`.
+Inline-type fields are massively used by the TYPO3 Core in the :ref:`File Abstraction Layer (FAL) <t3coreapi:fal>`.

 FAL provides an API for registering an inline-type field with relations to the "sys_file_reference" table containing information related to existing media.
 Here an example from the